 What is a Guardian ad Litem?

-What do GALs do?
+What do Guardians ad Litem do?

-GAL volunteers get to know the child and everyone involved in the child’s life, including family, teachers, doctors, social workers and others.
+Guardian ad Litem (GAL) volunteers get to know the child and everyone involved in the child’s life, including family, teachers, doctors, social workers and others.
 They gather information about the child and what the child needs.
 Their recommendations to the court help the judge make an informed decision about a child’s future.
 GAL volunteers provide a stable presence in a child’s life, remaining on each case until the child finds a safe, permanent home.

 Who can serve as a volunteer GAL?